Indiebrokerage/RevolutionMVP_Migrated/README.md

-# RevolutionMVP - Migrated to Django/React
+# RevolutionMVP - Unified Django/React Deployment

-This repository contains the migrated RevolutionMVP application, converted from Laravel/PHP to a modern Django/React stack.
+This repository contains the migrated RevolutionMVP application, converted from Laravel/PHP to a modern Django/React stack with **unified deployment** - both frontend and backend served from a single Railway service.

 ## Repository Structure